Patriots safety Patrick Chung indicted in New Hampshire on cocaine possession charge

 New England Patriots safety Patrick Chung has been indicted on a felony charge of cocaine possession in New Hampshire, according to the Belknap County Attorney’s Office.

-In a statement released Thursday, Belknap County Attorney Andrew Livernois said the charge stems from a June 25 incident when the Meredith Police Department was called to Chung's home on a "call for service."
-The New York Post reported Thursday that the cops were responding to a break-in alarm at the home.
+In a statement released Thursday, Belknap County Attorney Andrew Livernois said the charge stems from a June 25 incident in which the Meredith Police Department was called to Chung's home on a "call for service."
+According to the New York Post, the cops were responding to a break-in alarm at the home.

 “During the course of that call, the police obtained the evidence which has led to the current charges being filed,” the statement continued.